-5 Mistakes that We Make When Taking a Bath
+5 Common Mistakes When Taking a Bath

-1. Be careful with too hot showers or baths
+1. Be careful with hot temperatures

 Yes, we know.
 There are few things as enjoyable as a hot shower or bath when arriving home to help us relax.

 2. Be careful when drying off

 There are some who, after getting out of the shower or bath, take their towel and dry themselves in a very energetic and vigorous manner.

 3. Take care of your towels!

-4. The risk of using too much soap
+4. The risk of using too much soap when taking a bath

-What is the recommendation?
-To use the right amount of soap and water.
-And another point: if you use natural soaps, like in the picture above, even better.
+Use the right amount of soap and water.
+If you use natural soaps, even better.

 5. Be careful with sponges